hlascelles/ferrum-har/README.md

    However, that doesn't work as it stands as it is just a partial profile.
 We could add an entire Chrome profile but that would be hundreds of files.
 2. Add GitHub Actions tests.

-## Upgrading

-`ferrum-har` uses [semantic versioning](https://semver.org/), so major version changes will usually require additional actions to be taken upgrading from one major version to another.

-## Changelog

-A full changelog can be found here: [CHANGELOG.md](https://github.com/hlascelles/ferrum-har/blob/master/CHANGELOG.md)